 - No faculty member has any rights, real or implied, to appointment or reappointment during the probationary period.

 - A faculty member is evaluated for tenure in the fall of the sixth year of full-time employment.
-The Dean of Faculty is responsible for notifying faculty members for whom a tenure review is Notification should be made during the spring semester preceding the review.
+The Chief Academic Officer is responsible for notifying faculty members for whom a tenure review is.
+Notification should be made during the spring semester preceding the review.
 At that time, candidates should also be informed of the members of the Peer Review Committee.
-In case a faculty member is not informed by the Dean, the member should contact the Dean concerning his or her eligibility.
+In case a faculty member is not informed by the Chief Academic Officer, the member should contact the Chief Academic Officer concerning his or her eligibility.

-- In exceptional cases, early eligibility for the tenure review process may be granted by the Dean of Faculty with concurrence from the Explanation in writing of the exceptional case will be provided to the Peer Review Committee.
+- In exceptional cases, early eligibility for the tenure review process may be granted by the Chief Academic Officerwith concurrence from the Explanation in writing of the exceptional case will be provided to the Peer Review Committee.

 - Full-time, tenure-eligible service only, in any rank, from instructor to professor, or any combination of ranks, will count towards However, tenure will not be accorded those below the academic rank of assistant professor.

-- Faculty members on leave, with or without pay, may gain credit toward tenure or consideration for multiple-year appointments, if such leave is approved by the Dean of the Dean of Faculty.
+- Faculty members on leave, with or without pay, may gain credit toward tenure or consideration for multiple-year appointments, if such leave is approved by the Chief Academic Officer.